How long is summer in Alaska?

 Alaska is one of the most expensive states to live in.
 Most of its cities and towns consistently have a cost of living that is more expensive than the national average. … There are cities in Alaska that are affordable and still provide the lifestyle you crave.

-What is the shortest daylight in Alaska?
+What is illegal in Alaska?